Exercise Beats Drug Therapy

 Compare that to exercise: Dozens of BENEFITS, yet hardly any side effects!
 (Roberts WC.
 1984)

 Even if all patients took their drugs as prescribed, the health benefits that exercise offers exceed what drug therapy can provide (Green DJ.
 2009).
-While metformin can lower blood sugar, and statins can improve atherosclerosis, and ACE inhibitors can lower blood pressure, aerobic exercise does all that, too.
+While metformin can lower blood sugar, and statins can lower cholesterol, and ACE inhibitors can lower blood pressure, aerobic exercise does all that, too.

 In addition, exercise improves vascular compliance (responsiveness), enhances the utilization of glucose and triglycerides, strengthens the heart muscle, enhances bone density, improves muscle strength, aids in weight loss, improves joint flexibility and stiffness, and improves cognitive function, mood, sleep quality, balance, etc. all at once.
 Further, sweating aids in the elimination of sodium.
 No drug, or group of drugs can match all of those benefits!